Color as a Psychological Anchor

 Pair every symbol with an action.
 If green means growth, make the growth call.
 If white means clarity, clean the document.
 If blue means calm, slow the conversation.

-This topic becomes useful when it starts with "What state should this symbol remind me of?" and then returns to ordinary evidence.
+This topic becomes useful when it starts with one of the questions below and then returns to ordinary evidence.
 If the answer is not immediate, record the scene, people, timing, and body response around the question.

 - What state should this symbol remind me of?